SchoolScoops

-Traditional campus tours feel impersonal and can leave you with more questions than answers.
-You’re just a face in the crowd following a scripted tour led by a random guide.
-Is this really the best way to make one of the biggest decisions of your life?
+A typical UTK tour can feel impersonal, leaving you with more questions than answers.
+You’re just a face in the crowd following a scripted tour led by a guide the school assigns you.

-SchoolScoops is the smarter, more personal way to tour colleges
+SchoolScoops is the more personal way to tour University of Tennessee

-Private and personalized tours
+Private and personalized UTK tours

-Choose your own guide
+Choose your own tour guide

 No scripts, just scoops

-Traditional campus tours are essentially a sales pitch—the guide works for the school and their job is to show you the highlights.
-SchoolScoops guides don’t work for their school, so there’s no sales pitch—just genuine advice to determine if the school is a good fit.
+Traditional University of Tennessee campus tours are essentially a sales pitch—the tour guide works for the school and their job is to show you the highlights.
+SchoolScoops guides don’t work for their school, so there’s no sales pitch—just honest, unfiltered advice about the UTK experience.

-Find the school for you
+Find out if UTK is the school for you

 Can't make it to campus?

-Book a video chatWhat customers are saying
+Book a video chat

-Get to know the University of Tennessee
+Get to know University of Tennessee

 The University of Tennessee, Knoxville (UTK) is a public, land-grant, flagship university in Knoxville, Tennessee, known for its strong academic programs, research opportunities, and connection to Oak Ridge National Laboratory.